 The journey with SFM has been exciting, scary, exhausting and thrilling in equal measure.
 But it’s provided me with invaluable help building my business and more importantly for me, shed the bleak rather pathetic future of just getting by.
 I felt like someone just nuked that image right out of my head.
 I’m part of an SFM community currently over 3500 strong; all of us on the same journey and it’s been quite a ride.
 The support and generosity of fellow SFM members is, certainly in my experience, unprecedented.
 Never before have I found a learning experience so all encompassing in terms of resources and support.
 I can only describe it as seeing a mad crowd of happy, successful people waving at me from a not too distant horizon.
 They’re beckoning me to join them; inviting me to dive into a life that can be whatever I want it to be.
 Doesn’t matter if I have to hook up to a dialysis machine now does it?
 Not if I’ve got this thing nailed down.

-I’m 18 months in, but if you’re expecting to hear that I’m already a multi millionaire and writing this from a sun loungers on some exotic beach; then I’m afraid not.
-Not quite there yet.
+I’m 18 months in, but if you’re expecting to hear that I’m already a multi millionaire and writing this from a sun lounger on some exotic beach; then I’m afraid not.
+Not quite there yet, obviously, given the Covid 19 nightmare.
 But I am well on the way!
 All I started with was a need to earn a half decent income and the freedom to choose how I spend my time.
 There is nothing better than waking up looking forward to your day, even on days when I am pretty shattered from dialysis.
 Even on those days I can’t wait to get moving.

 COVID 19 – Getting Plugged In And Online More Important Than Ever